About Canyon View Capital

 There are a couple of stipulations, of course:

 - The IRS does not explicitly state how long a property must be held for rental purposes to be used for a 1031 exchange.
-A general rule of thumb, upon which many CPAs would agree, is that you should rent the property out at fair market rates for at least two years.
+A general rule of thumb, upon which many CPAs agree, is that you should rent the property out at fair market rates for at least two years.

 Section 121 Exclusion

-Another option for saving taxes is to exclude part of the capital gain using what’s called a Section 121 exclusion.
+Another option for saving taxes is to exclude part of the capital gain using a Section 121 exclusion.
 While not quite the same as a 1031 exchange, Section 121 exclusions can give you additional elbow room for capital gains taxes on primary residences.

 Instead of being a method of tax deferral, it allows you to exclude gains on the sale of a primary residence of up to $250,000 for single filers and $500,000 for joint filers.
-To use Section 121, you need to have resided on the property for at least two of the previous five years, although it doesn’t have to be a continuous period.
+To use Section 121, you must have resided on the property for at least two of the previous five years, although it doesn’t have to be a continuous period.

-There is one huge caveat with Section 121 exclusions: homeowners can only claim this exclusion once every two years.
+There is one huge caveat with Section 121 exclusions.
+Homeowners can only claim this exclusion once every two years.

 Canyon View Capital Makes 1031 Exchanges Easy